surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

-**Over SSH** to acsess network services securely using an acess key
+**Over SSH** to access network services securely using an access key

 **3. Dialects** select the accurate dialect from the list using drop down option.